haxiomic/dts2hx/ROADMAP.md

 !
 Biggest problem is the haxelib .current convention, so maybe we can't use @haxe?
 !
 Also making @haxe org access public might be hard.
+- Use a shim, so that when haxe or haxelib are called, we first setup the haxelib directory with symlinks to dependencies in package.json
+	- What happens when a dependency requires others via package.json?
+		-> we need to symlink these too
+		-> So basically symlink everything in `node_modules` ! this is expeennsiiiiive, probably only a small minority will be haxe modules ? check for haxelib.json...? ehhh
+	=> What if we scan the dependencies for hx files, then cache the results in a text file so we know if we need to re-run this process

 - How do you install haxe 4.0.5 with npm-haxe?
 Not clear so far